Last updated on April 17th, 2022 at 10:31 pm

 Marin San Quentin 2

 Then there’s Marin, another popular bike brand based in Marin County, California.
-They make bikes for various disciplines, whether it be XC, enduro, trail, or entry-level sports models.
+They make bikes for various disciplines, whether XC, enduro, trail, or entry-level sports models.

-Introducing the San Quentin 2, a fun bike designed for hobbyists and newbies alike.
-But don’t take this lightly because it’s very capable of traversing downhills.
+Introducing the San Quentin 2, a fun bike for hobbyists and newbies.
+But don’t take this lightly because it can traverse downhills.
 This is thanks to its slack 63.5-degree head angle.
-This one’s for you if you’d want to get the raw feeling of downhill riding just like with full suspension bikes.
+This one’s for you if you want the raw feeling of downhill riding, just like with full-suspension bikes.

 The San Quentin 2 is powered by an SRAM NX drivetrain.
 Unfortunately, it’s just the 11-speed model.